TraderHowell/TraderHowell/README.md

 # TraderHowell
 Geeky by day. 💻 Tiki by night. 🍹
-Web Dev / Themed Entertainment Software Dev
+Network Tech / Web Dev / Themed Experience Software Dev

 Currently wrapping up projects as a student at the University of South Florida. 🤘